 - Learn to relax and have fun without drugs or alcohol

 - Repair damaged relationships and restore function to the family system

 - Learn to develop healthy relationships

-Treatment through an IOP helps you remove the need to use drugs or alcohol, and it can lead to a higher quality of life, greater sense of wellbeing and authentic happiness down the road.
+Treatment through an IOP helps you remove the need to use drugs or alcohol and can lead to a higher quality of life, greater sense of well-being, and authentic happiness down the road.

 The Goals of an Intensive Outpatient Program

-Although IOPs vary in their location, programming and comprehensiveness, they all address the same general goals, according to the Substance Abuse and Mental Health Services Administration.
-Goals include:
+Although IOPs vary in their location, programming, and comprehensiveness, they all address the same general goals, according to the Substance Abuse and Mental Health Services Administration.

 - Achieving abstinence

 - Fostering behavioral changes and a new lifestyle